Saikat-Pradhan/Brazilian-E-Commerce-Data-Analysis-/README.md

 | Debit Card     |        **R$142.73** |
 | Voucher        |        **R$114.39** |

-Payment-related variables show only weak relationships with customer review scores, suggesting that payment behavior is much less strongly associated with satisfaction than delivery performance.
+Payment-related variables show only **weak relationships with customer review scores**, suggesting that payment behavior is considerably less associated with satisfaction than delivery performance.

 ---

 # 🔍 Root Cause Analysis of Low Review Scores

-For the root-cause analysis, low reviews are defined as:

-> **Review scores of 1 or 2**
+For the root-cause analysis, **low reviews are defined as review scores of 1 or 2**.

 The project compares low-review orders against higher-review orders.